h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-in-c++-runtime/scoring-pipeline-deployment-in-c++-runtime.md

 ![batch-scoring-via-run-r-program-2](assets/batch-scoring-via-run-r-program-2.jpg)

 This classification output is the batch scoring done for our Hydraulic System cooling condition.
-You should receive classification probabilities for cool_cond_y.3, cool_cond_y.20, cool_cond_y.100.
+You should receive classification probabilities for cool_cond_y.3, cool_cond_y.20, and cool_cond_y.100.
 The 3 means the Hydraulic cooler is close to operating at total failure, 20 means it is operating at reduced efficiency and 100 means it is operating at full efficiency.

 7. We will quit the R interactive terminal: